mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

 * The past does not control us.
 Casual links are not enough for control.
   There must be an agent with desires to exercise control and feedback for informing that agent.

+## 4. Self-made selves

+* Do we *do* anything?
+What is it to be an agent, as opposed to a mere thread in the fabric of causation?
+* Chisholm: If we are responsible… then we have a prerogative which some would attribute only to God: each of us, when we act, is a prime mover unmoved.
+In doing what we do, we cause certain events to happen, and nothing—or no one—causes us to cause those events to happen.
+* Can we find a naturalistic account of the self or agent that avoids this “obscure and panicky metaphysics” while distinguishing agents sufficiently within the casual fabric?
+* Whatever else we are, we are information-processing systems, and all information-processing systems rely on amplifiers of a sort.
+Relatively small causes are made to yield relatively large effects.
+In particular, the expenditure of large amounts of stored energy is controlled by modulation of lower-energy events.
+We see the dramatic effects leaving; we don't see the causes entering; we are tempted by the hypothesis that there are no causes.
+* The invisibility of casual paths is not just a matter of the invisibility (to us) of other minds.
+From our own first-person “introspective” vantage point the casual paths are equally untraceable.
+When we decide our decision bubbles up to consciousness from we know not where.
+* Is it not perhaps an illusion that I can grant or withhold acceptance of some proposition “at will”?
+* Control is the ultimate criterion in defining self: I'm the sum total of the parts I control directly.
+* Are all self-controllers selves?
+* It would help us understand the difference between ourselves and lesser creatures if we had some developmental story to tell about the critical features in the intervening process that led from those lesser creatures to us.
+* Edwards: Let us suppose that both A and B are compulsive and suffer intensely from their neuroses.
+Let us assume that there is a therapy that could help them, which could materially change their character structure, but that it takes a great deal of energy and courage to undertake the treatment.
+Let us suppose that A has the necessary energy and courage while B lacks it.
+A undergoes the therapy and changes in the desired way.
+  B just gets more and more compulsive and more and more miserable.
+Now it is true that A helped form his own later character.
+But his starting point, his desire to change, his energy and courage, were already there.
+  They may or may not have been the result of previous effects on his own part.
+But there must have been a first effort, and the effort at that time was the result of factors that were not of his making.
+* I may not be controlled by the past, but my current capacity to make decisions and control myself is not, it seems, something I can take credit for.
+How could any deterministic process of “character transformation” beginning with a being that was *not* responsible for any of its “decisions” ever yield a being who was not only responsible for its decisions, but responsible for having the sort of character that would make those decisions?
+For that matter, how could an indeterministic process from the same starting point yield anything better?
+* Perhaps the error is this: it presupposes that one could not take full responsibility for something unless it was entirely of one's making.